raLaaaa/goblog-example/README.md

 }
 ```

-In case the user is connected or logged in the app will redirect the user to our `PostEntry` section.
+In case the user is logged in the app will redirect the user to our `PostEntry` section.
 Otherwise it renders the loginform as usual.

 When entering username and password in our form (similiar to our `PostEntry` form) the following method gets called: